 We found 5 providers with an interest in gastrointestinal problems and who accept Aetna Traditional Choice near Modesto, CA.

-Dr. Raman Khehra is an adult gastroenterology specialist.
+Dr. Raman Khehra's specialty is adult gastroenterology.
 In his practice, Dr. Khehra focuses on general care.
-He honors Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
-His residency was performed at Allegheny General Hospital.
+Anthem, Blue Cross/Blue Shield, and Medi-Cal are among the insurance carriers that Dr. Khehra honors.
+His medical residency was performed at Allegheny General Hospital.
 Dr. Khehra (or staff) speaks the following foreign languages: Hindi and Punjabi.
-His hospital/clinic affiliations include Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
-He welcomes new patients.
+Dr. Khehra is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
+He is open to new patients.

 Relevant Interests: , celiac disease, colorectal cancer